astronomer/astronomer/bin/migration-scripts/README.md

 # Astronomer upgrade guide

-If you are already on an LTS version and you are seeking a patch version update, skip to the bottom section "patch version updates"
+If you are already on an LTS version and you are seeking a patch version update or to just reconfigure the software, please skip to the bottom section "patch version updates"

 ## Astronomer versioning: moving to the long-term-support (LTS) software versioning model